MikaelSlevinsky/SincFun.jl/README.md

 [![Build Status](https://travis-ci.org/MikaelSlevinsky/Sincfun.jl.svg?branch=master)](https://travis-ci.org/MikaelSlevinsky/Sincfun.jl)

 This package is a work in progress with the goal of implementing fast algorithms relating to cardinal Sinc expansions of functions and solutions to equations such as ODEs and integral equations, among others.
+Requires current master of `SpecialFunctions.jl` for `sinint` and `cosint`.

 The basic usage of the package is like so: